-The course consists of five taught units and a project leading to a dissertation.
-The units include Health and the Global Burden of Disease, Health Policy in an international context, Inequalities in Health, Poverty and Development, Gender and Health and Conflict, Migration and Health.
-Our programme overview (PDF, 298 kb) goes into the course structure in more detail.
+The course consists of six taught units and a project leading to a dissertation.
+The units include Global Burden of Disease, Health Policy in an international context, In equalities in Health, Anthropology and Global Health, Conflict, Migration and Human Rights and Child Health.
+Our programme overview (PDF, 300kB) goes into the course structure in more detail.

 Our case study series is designed to introduce our Global Health students to some of the key challenges healthcare workers face in developing countries.
 The students work through the introductory tutorial together before splitting into three groups to study one of the three role-based case studies.